bernardfiagbenu/portfoliopro/PRD.md

 - **Core Features and Capabilities**:
     - Home Page: Minimalist layout with an introduction and animated navigation cards.
     - Animated Card Navigation: Cards for About, Projects, Research, Skills, and Contact sections with hover effects and smooth transitions.
-    - About Section: Detailed information about Bernard, his background, and passion.
+    - About Section: Detailed information about Bernard, his background (including Computer Science degree from University of the People, 2025, GPA 3.06), and passion.
     - Projects Section: Interactive showcase of key projects with descriptions, technologies used, images/videos, and links (GitHub, live demo).
     - Skills Section: Categorized list of technical and soft skills.
     - Research Section: Area for articles, publications, or tech explorations.